RagingD0nkey/odin-recipes/README.md

 Recipes will be linked to their original [page](https://www.allrecipes.com/) every time.

 ## Difficulties
-1-Trying to create a navigation menu at the bottom of the page.
-Had to use non breaking space to mimic tab space
+1. Trying to create a navigation menu at the bottom of the page.
+Had to use non breaking space to mimic tab space `nbsp;`

 ## Improvement
+1. I would have liked to add a per/person ingredient list.
+If 2 peoples, halving ingredient, if 8, doubling it.